“You cannot dream yourself into a character, you must hammer and forge yourself into one.”

 The Source of the quote is from “The Nemesis of Faith” (1849) by James Anthony Froude; Markham Sutherland’s father, quoted in Letter I and is often mis-attributed to Henry D. Thoreau, as no authentic source for it has yet been found.

-* Our digital artwork/wallpaper downloads SHALL NOT BE USED for commercial purposes or be resold as a design element on another third party product.
-They are solely intended to be used as wallpapers for your electronic devices.
-Anyone selling reproductions of these images without my written permission from it’s creator is violating their Masonic oath or infringing on copyright laws.
-While you may have paid to use these images or files, you do not own them and copyright remains firmly with Fossil Bluff or it’s creator.
+* Our digital artwork/wallpaper downloads SHALL NOT BE USED for commercial purposes or be sold or resold as a design element on another third party product.
+They are solely intended to be used for the benefit of the Craft.
+Anyone selling reproductions of these images without my written permission or from it’s creator is violating their Masonic oath or infringing on international copyright laws.
+They are not opensource, public-domain, for parody, or fair-use.
+You do not own them and copyright remains firmly with Fossil Bluff or it’s creator.